www.handicapmd.com - HandicapMD

 Summary: Omaha's Henry Doorly Zoo and Aquarium, renowned for its massive indoor desert and rainforest exhibits, is a must-visit destination.
 The zoo is designed to be accessible to all, featuring wide pathways, ramps, and accessible viewing areas.

-Accessibility: The zoo offers wheelchair rentals, accessible restrooms, and free parking spaces designated for visitors with disabilities.
+Accessibility: The zoo offers wheelchair rentals, accessible restrooms, and free spaces designated for visitors with disabilities.
 All exhibits are designed with accessibility in mind, ensuring everyone can enjoy the diverse wildlife.

 Website: Omaha's Henry Doorly Zoo and Aquarium